 In this podcast, Marion is delighted to welcome Julie, an IBCLC-certified lactation professional, physiological babywearing expert, baby massage instructor and parenting coach.
-Julie is known for her caring approach to young parents, helping them to build confidence and thrive in their parenting journey.
-Today, we're going to tackle an essential subject: breastfeeding.
-Given the challenges that parents can face in finding support from professionals or those around them, Julie is available to all women, families and babies to pass on her breastfeeding expertise and know-how.
+Julie distinguishes herself by her caring approach to young parents, helping them to build confidence and thrive in their parenting journey.
+Today, we're tackling an essential subject: breastfeeding.
+Given the challenges parents can face in finding support from professionals or those around them, Julie is on hand to pass on her breastfeeding expertise and know-how to all women, families and babies.

 Marion: Julie, could you briefly introduce yourself and tell us about your journey into motherhood?